Main street – St. Jean Pied de Port, France

-All 22 guests are greeted warmly, settle in and later we all congregate around the long, wood dining tables.
-Our host serves us a glass of port and asks us to introduce ourselves, say where we live and why we are doing the Camino.
-We are from the U.S., France, Malta, Brazil and Australia and we immediately feel a deep connection to each other.
+All 22 guests are greeted warmly, settle in and later we all congregate around the long, wooden dining tables.
+Our host serves us a glass of port and asks us to introduce ourselves, say where we’re from and why we are doing the Camino.
+The group is from the U.S., France, Malta, Brazil and Australia and we immediately feel a deep connection to each other.

 We are told not to set alarms and the next morning awaken to the sounds of a Gregorian chant.
 After sharing breakfast, we head out together on our first day.

 Sept.
 15: Orisson, France- 7 miles, three hours

 It’s a strenous, uphill walk, so we plan to stop in the albergue in Orisson before continuing through the Pyrenees tomorrow.

 We sit outside all afternoon, delighting in the travel stories from our newfound friends from the U.S., Switzerland and Australia, even though traveling through India on a motorcycle and hiking in Nepal are not on our bucket list.

 Before dinner we are asked to, once again, introduce ourselves, which seems to give you as much insight into others as it does into yourself.
 I fall asleep wishing I could have given all 38 new members of my new one-night family a group hug.

 Sept.
 16: Roncesvalles, Spain- 9 miles, five hours